sblauth/cashocs/docs/source/user/demos/optimal_control/doc_config.rst

     method = armijo

 Possible options are :ini:`method = armijo`, which performs a simple backtracking line search based on the armijo rule with fixed steps (think of halving the stepsize in each iteration), and :ini:`method = polynomial`, which uses polynomial models of the cost functional restricted to the line to generate "better" guesses for the stepsize.
+A fixed step size line search can be used with :ini:`method = basic`.
 The default is :ini:`method = armijo`.

 The next parameter, :ini:`polynomial_model`, specifies, which type of polynomials are used to generate new trial stepsizes.
 It is set via